MohamedEL-Torky/Distributed-Chat-application-using-Java-RMI/README.md

 primary server fails, initiate a primary (leader) election algorithm (e.g. Bully Algorithm, Ring Algorithm) to select the new primary (leader) server from the three (or more) secondary servers.

+Note the election alogrithm which was used in this project was bully alogrithm.